What do you do for work? What jobs are there that both pay you enough and give you enough flexibility and time off to travel?

 Get stuffed pleb.

 I'm getting sick of how much techies on here look down on wagies.
-Like yeah, that guy is dumb, but on sighsee techies seem to loathe wagies in general.
+Like yeah, that guy is dumb, but on SighSee techies seem to loathe wagies in general.
 Without wagies, you'd have no one to sell to and no high salary, and not goods or services.

 Nah it’s attitudes like this guy that make me laugh.
 They’re all filled with the same self loathing and just can’t admit it.

-it's pretty obvious he's fucking around, retard
+it's pretty obvious he's fricking around, moron

 The fact that you unironically thought this somehow refuted the point proves just valid it was.
-Nobody gives a fuck if you sign on off on stuff, get a better job, make more money.
+Nobody gives a frick if you sign on off on stuff, get a better job, make more money.
 Their life is basically over.
 If you wrote the biography it would read “anon got a good job in his 20s and then jobs that just paid more money until he died”.
 That’s it.
 What a life, right?
 This is the point that was being made.
 These people hustled as if college and a particular office job was the end goal in life and subsequently, they never lived a life.
 It’s not even like they achieved freedom or self-sufficiency or anything that money is actually good for, just more money for no real reason.
 If you thought pointing out their job got easier or higher paying refuted this obviously true statement, you might be one of these people.

 The point is those folks are basically retired by their 40s while wagies will break their backs until their 70s.
 The reason people choose to hustle early in their career is so they can spend the rest of their life actually living it.